tzolov/calcite-sql-rewriter/README.md

 Useful for SQL-on-Hadoop like `Apache HAWQ` that doesn't provide in-place mutation operations yet.

 ### Overview
-The `Sql-On-Hadoop` engines like Apache HAWQ often use `HDFS` (or alike) to store the data.
+The `Sql-On-Hadoop` engines like [Apache HAWQ](http://hawq.incubator.apache.org/) often use `HDFS` (or alike) to store the data.
 Later are design for high throughput scans.
 They does not allow random access or in-place data mutation.

 Because of those limitations the `Sql-On-Hadoop` naturally support support append-only operations like `INSERT` or operations that affect the entire data set like `DROP`.

-In-place operations like `UPDATE` or `DELETE` require additional effort to 'emulate':
+In-place operations like `UPDATE` or `DELETE` require additional effort to _emulate_:
 [HAWQ-304](https://issues.apache.org/jira/browse/HAWQ-304), [HIVE-5317](https://issues.apache.org/jira/browse/HIVE-5317)

-This project provides a workaround that emulates the `INSERT`, `UPDATE` and `DELETE` operations by converting them into append-only `INSERT`s.
-For example, instead of updating rows, insert the new version of the row using two additional metadata columns: `version_number` and `subsequent_version_number`.
-The `version_number` holds the version when the row was inserted.
-Latest `version_number` represents to the current record version.
+This project _emulates_ the `INSERT`, `UPDATE` and `DELETE` operations by converting them into append-only `INSERT`s.
+Instead of updating rows in-place it inserts the new version of the row using two additional metadata columns: `version_number` and `subsequent_version_number`.

+The `version_number` holds the version when the row was inserted in the table.
+The latest (or highest `version_number` represents the current record version.
 The `subsequent_version_number` is set only when the row is marked as deleted, and can be populated on older records by background archival tasks.

-[Apache Calcite](https://calcite.apache.org/) is leveraged to implement this MMVC-like management.
-Calcite exposes a `JDBC` connection and internally converts all incoming `INSERT`, `UPDATE` and `DELETE` operations into append-only `INSERT`s as explained by the convention below.
+[Apache Calcite](https://calcite.apache.org/) is leveraged to implement the row version management.
+Externally it exposes a plain `JDBC` interface while internally it converts the incoming `INSERT`, `UPDATE` and `DELETE` statements into append-only `INSERT`s and sends them to pre-configured backend DB like [Apache HAWQ](http://hawq.incubator.apache.org/).

 For example given a business table `depts` with two columns `deptno` (key) and `department_name`:
 ```sql